A: Bert Assirati

 Bert developed his weight lifting, wrestling and acrobatics at the Clarance Physical Culture Club in Islington, influenced by his father and cousin Joe Assirati.
 Seeing more potential as a wrestler, and going against the advice of George Hackenschmidt, he went on to learn the technical aspects of wrestling at the Ashdown Wrestling Club, under the guidance of Guido Ronga, George McKenzie and Peter Gotz.
 With an eye on catch as catch can style and the possibility of turning professional Bill followed the guidance of William Bankier, the music hall strongman, wrestler and wrestling promoter.
 To complete the package the Wigan wrestling schools taught him submission style wrestling.

-Bert's first professional style contest was in October 1928, when he defeated one of his Ashdown Club contemporise Robert Cook.
+Bert's first professional style contest is believed to have been in October 1928, when he defeated one of his Ashdown Club contemporaries, Robert Cook.
 At a time when Bert was both wrestling and performing as an acrobat he would be paid as an acrobat to preserve his amateur wrestling status.
-Following the introduction of the all-in rules to Britain in December, 1930, Assirati established himself as one of the major forces in the rapidly growing sport, defeating top contenders of the time: Henri Irslinger, Atholl Oakeley, George Boganski, Bill Garnon, and Karl Reginsky.
+Following the introduction of the all-in rules to Britain in December, 1930, Assirati was to establish himself as one of the major forces in the rapidly growing sport, defeating top contenders of the time: Henri Irslinger, Atholl Oakeley, George Boganski, Bill Garnon, and Karl Reginsky.

 During one week in 1932 whilst working for wrestling promoter William Bankier (Apollo) he wrestled in the Edinburgh Carnival under the name of John Swan.
 Wrestling took place each day of the tournament throughout the week with John Swan remaining undefeated.
-Mike Hallinan assures us this was the only time Bert wrestled under the name John Swan.
+Historian Mike Hallinan, the greatest authority on Assirati, has assured us this was the only time Bert wrestled under the name John Swan.

 At the end of December, 1932, the myth of Bert's conquering of the United States must have crossed the Atlantic faster than the liner that carried him home.
 It was to be a myth that was to go unchallenged for decades, championed by no lesser men than the historian Charles Mascall.